amoe/git-sync/README.md

         }
     }

-remember to deploy the sync key
+remember to deploy the sync key; it should be deployed with ownership root:root and permissions `0400`.

 rememebr to add the sudo entry